fedtoolittle/crotating/README.md

 ⚖️ License

-This project is licensed under the MIT License - see the `LICENSE` file (pending) for details.
+This project is licensed under the MIT License - see the `LICENSE` file for details.
 Note that the EPPlus library requires a separate license context for commercial use.

 // More Serious Version